-Goats are among the most adorable mobs in Minecraft 1.17.
-Found in mountain biomes and capable of jumping great heights, there are a few hidden depths to this mob which we'll explain below.
+Want to know more about Goats in Minecraft?
+These devilish creatures pack quite the punch beneath their seemingly cute exterior.
+Found in mountain biomes and capable of jumping great heights, there are a few hidden depths to this mob in Minecraft which we'll explain below.

 Keep reading to find out how to breed Goats, how Screaming Goats and ramming work, and (for Bedrock players) how you can obtain and use Goat Horns.

 - How to tame and breed a Goat in Minecraft 1.17

 How to tame and breed a Goat in Minecraft 1.17